Nordplus Adult contact seminar on cultural heritage and heritage learning

 Applicants are to apply via the electronic application form.
 Applicants are selected on the basis of a motivated description.

-Application deadline is Friday September 14.
+Application deadline is Friday September 14 - The deadline for applications has been met.

 You will be notified if you have been selected for participation shortly after.